-If you’re looking for an SBA loan of up to $350K and need the funds quickly, we recommend SmartBiz.
+SmartBiz provides fast SBA loans of up to $350K.
 They can work with businesses that have been operating for 2+ years and have a credit score above 680 (check yours here for free).
 The entire application can be completed online.
 Getting prequalified takes just a few minutes and they can have you funded in as little as 2 weeks.

 SBA Express Loans